|This page is current as of December 2023.

-Best Commentaries on Acts
+Best Commentaries on Each Book of the Bible.

 Darrell Bock – Acts (Baker Exegetical Commentary on the New Testament).
 Keith Mathison gives this one his highest recommendation saying, “Darrell Bock’s massive and outstanding two-volume commentary on the Gospel of Luke raised my expectations for his commentary on Acts in the same series.
 I was not disappointed.
 This work is equally outstanding.”
 He points out, though, that the reader may become confused if he does not have at least some basic knowledge of Greek.
 If you cannot find Barrett, Bock appears to be the place to begin.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 F.F.
 Bruce – The Book of the Acts (New International Commentary on the New Testament).
 F.F.
 Bruce has two commentaries on Acts and the contribution to the NICNT series is regarded as the stronger of the two.
 Not only that, but it is regarded as one of the very best works on the book.
 A couple of commentators on the commentaries point out that Bruce is especially strong on the historical aspect of Acts.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 Ben Witherington III – The Acts of the Apostles.
 There is near-unanimous praise for Ben Witherington’s socio-rhetorical approach and its suitability to the book of Acts.
 Carson explains the phrase, saying that it “tends to mean no more than that the author is sensitive both to the world of the first century and to the structure of the text.”
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 I. Howard Marshall – Acts (Tyndale New Testament Commentaries).
 I. Howard Marshall has written many commentaries; his work on Acts is regarded as one of his finest.
 Because this is a volume in the reader-friendly TNTC series, it will make an excellent choice for the casual reader.
 However, it is apparently also an invaluable resource for the preacher.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 Let me close with a couple of questions: What are your preferred commentaries on Acts?
 Are there some you’ve found particularly helpful for preaching or for devotional purposes?